-This is a turning point.
-This is the beginning of the end for Ned.
+This is really a major turning point.
+It is the beginning of the end for Ned.
 Robert betrayed Ned in this moment, the trust felt broken.
 Then Sansa betrays Arya and another trust is broken.
 This, in my opinion, is a pivotal moment.
 Cersei “And what of the direwolf?”
 Ugh – the queen took her vengeance on Ned by killing Lady.
 Bitch.

 The wolf is of the north, she deserves better than a butcher.

-And, as Ned snaps the neck of the wolf, Bran’s eyes open.
+As Ned snaps the neck of the wolf, Bran’s eyes open.
 Was this meant to be a sacrifice?
-The coincidence of Bran waking at the same moment that Ned Stark has to kill Sansa’s Direwolf Lady may be the first harbinger of his destiny that he will become the Three-Eyed Raven, who sees through the eyes of animals as well as has visions of the past, present, and future.
+The coincidence of Bran waking at the same moment that Ned Stark has to kill Sansa’s direwolf Lady may be the first harbinger of his destiny that he will become the Three-Eyed Raven, who sees through the eyes of animals as well as has visions of the past, present, and future.

-After the events in this episode, Lady, real name Zunni, was adopted by the actress Sophie Turner, who played her owner Sansa Stark.
+After the events in this episode, the wolf named Lady (real name Zunni) was adopted by the actress Sophie Turner, who played Sansa Stark.